GoogleCloudPlatform/community/tutorials/cloud-storage-infinite-compose/index.md

 title: Composing an infinite number of objects into one object in Cloud Storage
 description: Overview of the APIs and programming techniques for being a power user of the Cloud Storage compose feature.
 author: domZippilli
-tags: object storage, compose, concatenate,
+tags: object storage, compose, concatenate
-date_published: 2021-01-08
+date_published: 2021-01-06
 ---

 Dom Zippilli | Solutions Architect | Google Cloud